 All fruit and vegetable juices contain water and nutrients, and some also contain fiber.
 Since hydration can relieve or improve many cases of constipation, certain juices are an excellent option.

 Many fruits and vegetables can help people poop.
 Different foods work in different ways.
 Some provide fiber, while others contain certain compounds that can stimulate bowel movements.

-Read on to learn how juices help relieve constipation, which juices to try, and how to make them at home.
+Read on to learn how different drinks and juices help relieve constipation, which juices to try, and how to make them at home.